 We are offering wolf hunts in Idaho’s Middlefork zone which currently has no quota.
 We are combining wolf hunts with the opportunity to possibly even harvest a mountain lion along with the possibility of a coyote; making for what might be considered the ultimate predator hunt.
 Remember these are mid-winter backcountry hunts and are very physically demanding.
 During the fall you can add that to your combo hunt and make that 4 species you are after during the same time frame and really stretching that hunting dollar.

 The State of Idaho encourages youth hunting for both residents and non-residents.
 The Idaho Fish and Game has a junior mentor program with greatly reduced license and tag fees.
 We at Wild Idaho Outfitters also encourage families with young hunters and offer reduced pricing on our hunts for juniors’ ages 10 to 17 when accompanied by a paying adult.
 This is a great opportunity to encourage young hunters and get them started with a good hunting experience.
 So, what are you waiting for?
 Join us with your youth hunter(s) and make some lasting memories.

-Give us a Call and make your reservation.
+Click "Book Now" or give us a Call and make your reservation.

 Backcountry hunting is tough and you need a guide as tough as the country they will be guiding in.
 We believe here at Wild Idaho Outfitters, that we hire some of the toughest guides in the business.
 They will go the “extra mile” to get you the best possible opportunity on your Idaho hunt.
 Our guides are seasoned hunters and outdoorsman…even the young ones are raised in the backcountry, on a farm or on the back of a horse and all take your success very personally.